Raguram-N/Headout_Assesment/README.md

 - Priority entry
 - Access to Level 52
-- Access to Level 54 (The Next Level - the highest viewing point at The View at The Palm)
+- Access to Level 54
+- the highest viewing point at The View at The Palm
 - Premium viewing area
 - Exclusive lounge